Introduction

 How can I make my CV stand out if I’m new to project management?

-Emphasise transferable skills, relevant coursework, and any project-related experiences from internships or volunteer work.
+Showcase transferable skills, relevant coursework, and any project-related experience from internships or volunteer work.

-Remember, your CV should be tailored to each application, highlighting the most relevant aspects of your experience for the specific role you’re targeting.
+Remember, your CV should be customised to each application and highlight the most relevant aspects of your experience for the role you’re applying for.